 The corner shape of a stroke, determines how the cusp corners are drawn when a stroke with non-zero width is rendered.

-The stroke cap shape is used to shape the ends of the stroke for open outlines, or dashed segments.
+The stroke cap shape is at the ends of the stroke for open outlines, or dashed segments.

 In VectorStyler, the stroke cap shape can be customized using arbitrary shapes.
 A set of predefined stroke cap shapes are provided.
 New stroke cap shapes can be created using any object shape, as a cap preset, cap style or cap shape reference.
 The start and end of an open path (or dash segments) can be assigned with different cap shapes.

-Selecting and creating stroke caps is described in more detail in the Stroke Caps section.
+Selecting and creating stroke caps is described in the Stroke Caps section.

-Stroke arrow heads are used to decorate the start and end of open paths (but leave the internal dashes to caps only).
+Stroke arrow heads are used to decorate the start and end of open paths (leaving the internal dash endings to caps).

 In VectorStyler, stroke arrows can be created from any object shape.
-The arrow is a shape that always uses the fill style of the stroke outline.
+The arrow is a shape that uses the same fill style as the stroke.
 A set of predefined arrowhead shapes are provided with the application.
 New stroke arrow shapes can be created also by using references to object shapes.
 When references are used, the arrow shape is linked to the object shape and changes on the object shape are automatically reflected on the arrow shape.

-Selecting and creating stroke arrows is described in more detail in the Stroke Arrows section.
+Selecting and creating stroke arrows is described in the Stroke Arrows section.

 Stroke dashes are used to break a shape into multiple small segments called dashes.
 Stroke dashes can be set up by specifying the lengths for the segment and spacing parts either in absolute units, or relative to the stroke width.
 Stroke dashes can be aligned to cusp shape corners by stretching the segment and space lengths.

-Selecting and creating stroke dashes is described in more detail in the Stroke Dashes section.
+Selecting and creating stroke dashes is described in the Stroke Dashes section.

 Stroke stripes separate a stroke into multiple parallel shapes with user defined widths and spacing.
-Stroke stripes can be set up by defining the width and spacing amounts relative to the stroke width.
+Stroke stripes can be created by defining the width and gap amounts relative to the stroke width.
 Stroke stripes are generated using curve offsetting, in a similar way as the stroke alignment is generated.
 This will result in multiple filled regions of a stroke.
 Stroke stripes can be freely combined with stroke dashes and variable width stroke profiles.

-Selecting and creating stroke dashes is described in more detail in the Stroke Stripes section.
+Selecting and creating stroke stripes is described in the Stroke Stripes section.

 The variable width stroke profile is used to control and vary the width of the stroke along the shape.
 Variable width profiles can be used to create stroke outlines simulating brush paints of varying pressure and width.
 The variable width profile is adjusted, by setting the widths and different locations along the shape.

-Selecting and creating stroke dashes is described in more detail in the Stroke Profile section.
+Selecting and creating variable width profiles is described in the Stroke Profile section.

 Styling and References